 The Speechless: Newt is this until Ripley takes the time to get her some hot chocolate and clean her up.

 Suit with Vested Interests: Burke puts a higher value on getting a sample of the creature than he does on the crew.
 As does Weyland-Yutani as a whole.
+If it was an experiment going awry or a single xenomorph attacking a beach resort, his behaviour would be more understandable but in the middle of an out of control situation involving thousands of the things, he's just a stupid bastard.

 Surprise Vehicle: The dropship rising up behind Ripley and Newt during the escape sequence.
 It takes Newt looking at it and screaming it to Ripley to make her realize it's behind her.
 In fairness, the place is blowing up around her ears.

-Take A Moment To Catch Your Death: When Ripley, Newt and Bishop step off the dropship after escaping LV-426, Ripley takes a moment to thank the android for saving her and the young girl.
+Take a Moment to Catch Your Death: When Ripley, Newt and Bishop step off the dropship after escaping LV-426, Ripley takes a moment to thank the android for saving her and the young girl.
 Bishop replies that he did do good... and then he gets ripped in half by the xenomorph queen, who hitched a ride up with them.

 Terraform: The purpose of the Hadley's Hope colony, using massive fusion-powered atmospheric converters to do the job.

-There Is No Kill Like Overkill: The Marines and Ripley decide to nuke the colony LV-426 to make sure they wipe out all the Aliens.
+There Is No Kill Like Overkill: The Marines and Ripley decide to nuke LV-426 to make sure they wipe out all the Aliens.
 Averted because not only do the Aliens kill the pilot of the Drop Ship, but the huge reactor blows up in a thermonuclear explosion - making nuking the planet redundant.

 Traitor Shot: Bishop gets one that looks like this when he talks with Spunkmeyer about the facehugger specimens kept in the medical wing.
 He later proves to be a capable support character who rescues Ripley and Newt at a pivotal moment.